JhonnyTawk/ToothPick/README.md

 - Extensions
 - Custom View like the BottomSheet
 - Closures and Delegates
+- all commits are well documented.
+- Code is merged

 Note:
 Many libraries can be used like Alamofire for networking,